Dedollarisation: Iran

-In March 2020, the first Iran-EU INSTEX transaction was concluded.
+INSTEX was a scheme that was put in place in 2019 to allow EU trade with Iran.
+In March 2020, the first and only Iran-EU INSTEX transaction was concluded.
 It covered an import of medical equipment to combat the COVID-19 outbreak in Iran.
-European countries said in March 2023 they had decided to end the scheme put in place in 2019 to allow trade with Iran and protect companies doing business with it from US sanctions, although only a single transaction was conducted through the system.
+European countries said in March 2023, that they had decided to end INSTEX in order to protect companies doing business with Iran from US sanctions, though only that single transaction was conducted through the system.

 Russia

 Russia is member of both BRICS and SCO multilateral organisations, both of which actively pursue trade in local currencies with member nations.
 It also has bilateral local currency trade arrangements with the following nations.